BaronViper/Art-Echoes/README.md

 ## Usage

-1. Start drawing on the pre-defined frame.
+1. After installation, on Krita startup, a small pop-up belonging to Krita should appear.
+This can be ignored.
+2. Go to `Tools > Scripts` and run `Art Echoes` to open the pre-defined 1000 x 1000 px frame.
 2. Use your brush strokes as you normally would.
-3. Once done, go to `Tools > Scripts > Art Echoes` to convert your artwork into music.
+3. Once done, close the small pop-up to convert your artwork into music.
-4. A MIDI file named `sound_out.mid` will be generated in the same directory as your artwork.
+4. A MIDI file named `sound_out.mid` will be generated in the Krita resource folder from step 3 of the installation process.

 ## Dependencies